 My mission is to capture your family exactly as they are.
 Exactly as you see them.
 Day-to-day, moment-to-moment… The way they make you feel, and the way you make them feel.
 That’s what my business is all about: your life – your love – your story.

-I lost my mom when I was 17.. and my brother 8 years later.
+I lost my mom when I was 17.. my brother 8 years later, and my sister in 2019.
 Photographs are incredibly important to me..
 They live on and carry special feelings and emotions LONG after the moment has passed, and they continue long after we are gone.
 And that’s why I’m here.
 I suspect that’s why you’re here too.

 Are you ready for me to capture your story?